leapcode/soledad/docs/attachments.rst

     Authorization: Token <base64-encoded uuid:token>

+Check out the :ref:`server-side-attachments-rest-api` for more information on how to interact with the server using HTTP.

 The :ref:`IBlobsBackend <i-blobs-backend>` interface is provided, so in the future there can be different ways to store attachments in the server side (think of a third-party storage, for example).
 Currently, the